 Lung Cancer: A Growing Concern in Singapore

-surpassing other types like colorectal cancer, which is the top cancer in
+other cancers like colorectal cancer, which is the most common cancer

-Recent data from the Singapore Cancer Registry paints a stark reality: lung cancer
+Recent information from the Singapore Cancer Registry shows a concerning situation:

-month against 149 for lung cancer – the mortality rate of lung cancer is higher.
+each month compared to 149 for lung cancer — the death rate from lung cancer is

 Late Diagnosis: A Challenge in Lung Cancer Treatment